mariadb-corporation/MaxScale/Documentation/Routers/ReadWriteSplit.md

 help of the `MASTER_GTID_WAIT` function.

 If the replica has not caught up to the primary within the configured time, it will be retried on the primary.
-In MaxScale 2.3.0 an error was returned to the client when the replica timed out.

 The exception to this rule is the `fast` mode which does not do any synchronization at all.
 This can be done as any reads that would go to